Dutchy (Apache scout)

 Dutchy (c.
 1855 – 12 March 1893), born Bakeitzogie, meaning Yellow Coyote, was a Chiricahua and Apache scout who served with Lieutenant Britton Davis during the Apache Wars.

 In the early 1870s, Dutchy's father killed a white man and fled to the hills.
 According to Britton Davis, Dutchy was then persuaded to kill his father by a religious man who urged Dutchy to save his and his father's souls.
 Davis describes how rumors described Dutchy returning the next day with his father's head.
 As a member of the Chatto raiding party, Dutchy raided southern Arizona, surrendering to Davis at San Carlos.

-After being held at Fort Thomas, Dutchy ended up being a trustworthy scout, and he ended up being selected as Emmet Crawford's body-servant.
+After being held at Fort Thomas, Dutchy ended up being a trustworthy scout, and was thus selected as Emmet Crawford's body-servant.
 He enlisted on 13 March 1884.
 He served as a scout with Crawford and was promoted to sergeant of scouts.
 Dutchy continued as a scout until late in 1886 until he was indicted by a United States grand jury in November 1884 for the murder of Jacob Samuel Ferrin near San Carlos in July 1883.
 He was beaten to death on 12 March 1893 during a drunken brawl with white soldiers.